szweier/SZMentionsSwift/README.md

 `mentionsTextView` : **required** The text view we are applying the mentions listener to.
 Note: it's delegate **must** be the mentions manager.

-`delegate` : **optional** If you would like to receive UITextView delegate methods set this and it will be passed through after processing view the mentions listener.

 `mentionsManager` : **required** The class that will be handling the mention interaction.

+`textViewDelegate` : **optional** If you would like to receive UITextView delegate methods set this and it will be passed through after processing view the mentions listener.

-`defaultTextAttributes` : Attributes (see: `SZAttribute`) to apply to the textview for all text that is not a mention.
+`mentionTextAttributes` : Attributes (see: `AttributeContainer`) to apply to the textview for all mentions

-`mentionTextAttributes` : Attributes (see: `SZAttribute`) to apply to the textview for all mentions
+`defaultTextAttributes` : Attributes (see: `AttributeContainer`) to apply to the textview for all text that is not a mention.

 `spaceAfterMention` : **optional** Whether or not you would like a space to be added to the end of your mentions.
 Default is `NO`